Jeff Kessler

 Jeffrey Vincent Kessler (born November 16, 1955) is an American politician and former Democratic member of the West Virginia Senate in the United States, representing the 2nd district from 1997 to 2017.
 He is the former President of the Senate/Lieutenant Governor, Minority Leader of the Senate, Acting President of the Senate and Chairman of the Judiciary Committee.
 Kessler is also involved in private practice, where he is a partner in the law firm Berry, Kessler, Crutchfield, Taylor & Gordon.

 Kessler was born November 16, 1955, in Wheeling, West Virginia.
 He is the son of George Henry Kessler (1924–2009) and Rosemary Krupica Kessler (1930–1978).
 He is a 1974 graduate of Bishop Donahue High School in McMechen, West Virginia.
 He also attended West Liberty State College (now West Liberty University) near Wheeling, West Virginia, and the West Virginia University College of Law in Morgantown, West Virginia.

 Kessler unsuccessfully ran for the Democratic nomination in the 2011 gubernatorial election, losing to Earl Ray Tomblin, and in the 2016 gubernatorial election, losing to Jim Justice.

+Kessler ran in the 2026 election for United States Senate against incumbent Senator Shelley Moore Capito, however lost the Democratic primary.